-Unfortunately, BALI has recently identified isolated cases where modern landscape materials are being laid according to outdated construction methods.
+Unfortunately, our Association has recently identified isolated cases where modern landscape materials are being laid according to outdated construction methods.
 This is resulting in areas of hard landscaping which, at best, fail to meet the clients’ expectations, and at worse are unusable.

 The cause of the issue is the porous nature of most modern paving materials.
 Untreated stone, limestone, sandstone, granite and concrete contain tiny pores which allow water, salts and minerals to pass.
 This means that once laid on a bed of mortar, water, salts and minerals may pass through natural stone either from above or below the surface.

 Correct laying procedure is essential.
 Mortar acts as a barrier to moisture, meaning water cannot pass as freely through natural paving where the underside of the material is in contact with mortar, as it can when there is no mortar in contact with the underside.
 A common cause of this is when paving is not laid on a full bed of mortar as specified in BS 7533-4:2006.

 Mortar is, however, a potential source of salts and minerals, which means minerals and salts from mortar in contact with natural paving may be drawn into the material and deposited either on or close to the surface.
 The movement of minerals and salts into natural stone paving can manifest as different coloured patterns on the top surface of the paving.
 This may occur within a few days of the paving being laid or over a longer period.
 This pattern is a stain; it is unsightly and permanent, and in some cases, the only solution is to replace the paving.